SRvSaha/CoWinVaccineSlotFinder/README.md

 It's a simple Cross-Platform Console Application being developed using .NET Core 3.1, WinForms and C#.

 Therefore, to run the application, the following things are needed:
-- Windows 7 SP2 or higher
+- Windows 7 SP2 or higher where .NET Core 3.1 Runtime is supported
 - [.NET Core 3.1 Runtime](https://dotnet.microsoft.com/download/dotnet/3.1/runtime)
+- _FOR DEVELOPERS_ [.NET Core 3.
+SDK](https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-3.1.408-windows-x64-installer) is required

+*Currently, application is bundled as Single Executable with Runtime Included.
+However, it will only work on Windows Machines now*

 Currently, searching using the the [calenderByDistrict API](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2#/Appointment%20Availability%20APIs/calendarByDistrict) and [calendarByPin API](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-protected-v2#/Vaccination%20Appointment%20APIs/calendarByPin) are integrated to get all the available slots in a particular district and to book the slot on First-Come-First-Serve Basis, the
  [appointmentSchedule API](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-protected-v2#/Vaccination%20Appointment%20APIs/schedule) is used.